-Contest your tax assessment
+Contest your tax assessment in Bay County

-It's likely you're paying too much in property taxes if you reside in an area where property values have declined.
-Property taxes are determined by a previous assessment of your house, so if values have gone down in your neighborhood, you can appeal your assessment and save money.
-When building your case, an appraisal from us is your best evidence.
-We can assist you in appealing your tax assessment.
+It's possible you're paying too much in property taxes if you live in an area where property values have depreciated.
+Ad Valorem taxes are determined by a past assessment of your home, so if values are less than what they used to be in your neighborhood, you can challenge your assessment and save money.
+An appraisal from Giles Appraisal Group, Inc. is your best evidence when building your case.
+We can assist you in disputing your tax assessment.

-Order an appraisal from Giles Appraisal Group, Inc. todayOrder today
+Order your appraisal from Giles Appraisal Group, Inc. todayOrder today

-Fair and accurate estate liquidation
+Accurate and fair estate liquidation